 The Trumpet of the Swan by E. B. White-- We loved this book.
 I had no idea that this story was going to be as comical as it was.
 Poor little Louis is born without a voice and through a comical series of events, he acquires a trumpet and travels the US to pay back his debts.
 The story also follows his friendship with Sam Beaver, a boy who takes him to school, follows his career, and finally helps him liberate his love.
 It's a story of a Swan, a boy, and the friendship that leads them both to their destiny.
 Lots of little thumbs up!

 Our suggested reading for March was Praying the Scriptures for Your Children by Jodie Berndt-- I have to confess that I didn't read this one.
 And the sad thing is that I really want to.
 I thought I had it on my hard drive, but discovered it was just a shortened version on the freebie.
 So I was going to read that.
 But with it on my hard drive, I wasn't consistent.
 I'd get on the computer to read and do other things.
 However since I've been praying Scripture for my kids this year, I really do want to read this.
 So I'll either be picking up the full book or reading the freebie in April.
 Did you get a chance to read it?

 So what are your bookmarks this month?

 Tell us in the comments about the books you're chewing on.
 Or link up a review from your own blog.
 Let's share the books we're finding, good and bad.
-And give us your thoughts on Hope for a Weary Mom.
+And give us your thoughts on

 *Linked to these Parties